morektz/MorektzBountySmash/D/qbrzg.md

 In addition to advancing the Zcash ecosystem.
 The following are guiding principle which every application should follow:

-1. Clear = Plainly stated and easy to understand
+1. Clear = Plainly stated and easy to understand.
-2. Pragmatic = Has realistic goals and expectations
+2. Pragmatic = Has realistic goals and expectations.
 3. Deatailed = Includes a concrete plan of action
 4. Justified = Aligned with the foundations [mission.](https://www.zfnd.org/about/#mission)

 Grant ideas can be found [here](https://www.zfnd.org/grants/#grant-ideas).
 A summary of these are as follows: